Royal Enfield Interceptor/Continental 650 belt drive

 One Rider is running a much taller 130/80/18 with standard gearing, but had to remove the centre stand

-Gearing is a bit confusing with a larger number being "lower" geared – IE the -Inter / Conti stock sprocket ratio at 2.53:1 is lower than the "16T front sprocket mod" at 2.375:1
+Gearing is a bit confusing with a larger number being "lower" geared – IE the Inter/Conti 650 stock sprocket ratio at 2.53:1 is lower than the "16T front sprocket mod" at 2.375:1

-A higher gear ratio (2.375) will accelerate slower, but (theoretical) top speed will be higher IF you have the HP to pull the gearing.
-Top speed on these bikes is usually not a consideration, however and some riders, myself included, would prefer lower engine speed on the highway.
-When higher geared, cruising speed rpm will be lower, and in the meat of the TQ band.
+A higher gear ratio will accelerate slower, but (theoretical) top speed will be higher IF you have the HP to pull the gearing.
+Practically you will not notice the loss of acceleration unless really thrashing the bike, and after all this is not a drag racer.
+Top speed on an Interceptor is usually not a consideration, and most riders, prefer lower engine speed on the highway, and a cruising rpm in the meat of the torque band.

 So how does this math translate into seat of the pants riding: